AXA Life Insurance Review & Complaints: Life Insurance

 BrightLife Term is the company’s term policy, which has two premium payment options, fixed or increasing.

 Level term policies have term lengths of 10, 15, or 20 years, after which the premium will increase annually.
 BrightLife ART is an increasing premium policy that starts out at a lower premium than the fixed, but the rate increases each year.
 There is also a one-year policy, called BrightLife TermOne, that expires after one year and is non-renewable.

-All of the term policies can be converted to permanent policies, including the one-year non-renewable policy.
+All of the term policies can be converted to permanent life insurance policies, including the one-year non-renewable policy.
 They can be converted at any time during the term up to the insured’s 70th birthday.
-A guaranteed conversion credit is offered on all policies to offset the premium increase of the new permanent policy.
-That credit is 25% higher if conversion is done in the first 5 years.
+A guaranteed conversion credit is offered on all policies to offset the premium increase of the new permanent life insurance policy.
+That credit is 25% higher if a conversion is done in the first 5 years.

 With the exception of the TermOne policy, AXA Equitable adds a living benefit rider to every policy at issue with no additional premium required.
 This terminal illness rider pays out a portion of the death benefit upon diagnosis.